 Every space in CloudShell Colony is associated with a source-controlled Blueprint Repository.
-The repository is made up of blueprint files, application files, scripts and additional assets, such as configuration and health check scripts.
+Blueprint files, application files, scripts and additional assets, such as configuration and health check scripts, make up the repository.

 In this article: